MrG4dget/BalCCon_Video_Wall/README.md

-The following project was the inspiration for the BalcCon Video Wall. https://github.com/jaseg/matelight
+The following project was the inspiration for the BalCCon Video Wall. https://github.com/jaseg/matelight

 # Overview